CAS-CS/cas-cs.github.io/Lectures/IOT/Industry 4.0.md

 ### Fourth industrial revolution

 We are now in the fourth industrial revolution, also referred to as Industry 4.0.
 Characterized by increasing automation and the employment of smart machines and smart factories, informed data helps to produce goods more efficiently and productively across the value chain.
-Flexibility is improved so that manufacturers can better meet customer demands using mass customization—ultimately seeking to achieve efficiency with, in many cases, a lot size of one.
+Flexibility is improved so that manufacturers can better meet customer demands using mass customization ultimately seeking to achieve efficiency with, in many cases, a lot size of one.
 By collecting more data from the factory floor and combining that with other enterprise operational data, a smart factory can achieve information transparency and better decisions.

 ---

-# What technologies are driving Industry 4.0?
+# What technologies are driving Industry 4.0

 ## Internet of Things (IoT)